tsackton/taelgar/Campaigns/Cleenseau Campaign/Sessions/Cleenseau - Session 09.md

 ### Timeline
 * (DR:: 1720-01-07): the party explores the abandoned fort beneath Essford Manor
 ### Narrative

-Raw scenes and notes:
+(To be written)

+### Scene Notes
+A few notable events:
-* During the first fight with shadows, Robin's lantern exploded with daylight
+* During the first fight with shadows, Robin's lantern exploded with daylight which massively hindered the shadows
 * Sent [[Estiasilos|Es*tiasilos]] to scout rat passages, discover they connected from the fort to [[Tumbledown Farm]]
 * Rushed exploration of the rest before daylight faded; shadows weakened the party a lot, needing a short rest
 * Found a halfling ghost who hated hobgoblins but seemed to respond to Estalios speaking in halfling; discovered a locket in a secret niche